QuantConnect/lean-cli/README.md

   6. The default engine image is set to lean-cli/engine:latest.
   7. The default research image is set to lean-cli/research:latest.

-  When --no-foundation is given, step 1 is skipped and quantconnect/lean:foundation is used instead of lean- cli/foundation:latest.
+  When the foundation Dockerfile is the same as the official foundation Dockerfile, quantconnect/lean:foundation is used instead of building a custom foundation image.

 Options:
-  --tag TEXT       The tag to apply to custom images (defaults to latest) --no-foundation  Don't build a custom foundation image --verbose        Enable debug logging
+  --tag TEXT  The tag to apply to custom images (defaults to latest) --verbose   Enable debug logging
   --help      Show this message and exit.
 ```

 _See code: [lean/commands/build.py](lean/commands/build.py)_